ucsd-cse231-s22/chocopy-wasm-compiler-B/README.md

 5. For the next step, make sure you have Python installed on your machine to run python httpserver.
 It can be found here: https://www.python.org/downloads/
 6. Move into the build directory by running "cd build".
 7. In the build directory, run "python -m http.server"
-8. Now move over to your browswer.
-In the browser, type the url "localhost:8000" which should deploy the compiler directly.
+8. Now move over to your browser.
+Type the url "localhost:8000" which should deploy the compiler directly.

 Or, follow this link: